Bibliosentience, 1st synapse

 A Confluence of the Three Mermaids

-A Confluence of the Three Mermaids tries to listen to the scream of three mermaids buried underneath their ‘horror story,’ and to shift into a space where the mermaids can return their gaze, witness, and imparts their memories.
+A Confluence of the Three Mermaids is a collection of fragmented stories about the three mermaids with no attempt to consolidate those remains.
+It chooses to listen to the scream of three mermaids buried underneath the narrative of water monsters, and to shift into a space where the mermaids can return their gaze, witness, and imparts their memories.

 ♮hʌm fər həʊm